 - Changes in National legislation: - - MHCLG has published its Charter For Social Housing Residents (Social Housing White Paper) 17 November 2020.
-The commitments in this long awaited document will need to be embedded into the strategy. - Changes to the planning system (Planning White Paper 2020) which may lead to revisions to the 'standard method' for calculating the housing need minimum target for a local planning authority. - Housing Strategy being defined solely in terms of building homes Regeneration is an important part of the strategy in creation of sustainable communities. - Lack of potential buy-in from private sector landlords and/or Housing Associations. - Emphasis on linking to Havering residents' health and wellbeing as a way to support vulnerable residents living in our Council managed homes.
+The commitments in this long awaited document will need to be embedded into the Strategy.
+Particularly around changes to the Social Housing Regulator and Housing Ombudsman. - Changes to the planning system (Planning White Paper 2020) which may lead to revisions to the 'standard method' for calculating the housing need minimum target for a local planning authority.

+- Housing Strategy being defined solely in terms of building homes Regeneration is an important part of the strategy in creation of sustainable communities. - Lack of potential buy-in from private sector landlords and/or Housing Associations. - Emphasis on linking to Havering residents' health and wellbeing as a way to support vulnerable residents living in our Council managed homes.